felangel/bloc/packages/flutter_bloc/README.md

 );
 ```

-By default, BlocProvider will create the cubit lazily, meaning `create` will get executed when the cubit is looked up via `BlocProvider.of<BlocA>(context)`.
+By default, BlocProvider will create the bloc lazily, meaning `create` will get executed when the bloc is looked up via `BlocProvider.of<BlocA>(context)`.

 To override this behavior and force `create` to be run immediately, `lazy` can be set to `false`.